Gosford High School's Careers Adviser is Ms Brady.

 Year 10 students have the opportunity to undertake a work experience placement for one week.
 While this is not a Gosford High School requirement, it is a valuable learning experience and all Year 10 students are encouraged to apply.

-Students who want guidance or assistance in determining their areas of interest and/or preferred career paths are encouraged to schedule an interview with the Careers Adviser, Ms Brady.
+Students who want guidance or assistance in determining their areas of interest and/or preferred career paths are encouraged to schedule an interview with Ms Brady or Dr Sneddon.

 A work experience placement may be undertaken at any time through the year providing the week chosen does not conflict with examination periods, school carnivals or excursions.
 Students are also not permitted to do work experience during the holidays, the last week of term or in the week preceding an examination period.
 Work experience interstate will not be approved.